Home About Basics Casts Theory Verification

 Also, rod, line and fly data must be known

-verification of a complete cast exists to my knowledge.
+complete cast exists to my knowledge.

-From a simulation perspective the
+From a simulation perspective, the

 uncertainties to be verified, may be summarized as follows:

-• Is the model correct / is reality described by the equations?
+• Is the model correct/is reality described by the equations?

 – Equations of motion (Newtons equations), YES!